jasonBirchall/jcp-infrastructure/README.md

 GCP comes with multiple auth options.
 The option I'm going to focus this README on is [Securing Google Cloud Endpoints with Auth0](https://auth0.com/docs/integrations/google-cloud-platform#add-security-definitions) using our current provider Auth0.
 This basically allows you to add auth to your app endpoint.

 ### How we do auth currently
-Currently we use Auth0 to federate access to apps via an internal (namespace) OIDC proxy.
+Currently, we use Auth0 to federate access to apps via an internal (namespace) OIDC proxy.
 This access is controlled by GitHub teams in the `MinistryOfJustice` organisation and allows teams admin permission to their own namespace and applications.
-For example, we have a Prometheus endpoint in the `monitoring` namespace that permits members of the `webops` github group access to dashboards and internal metrics.
+For example, we have a Prometheus endpoint in the `monitoring` namespace that permits members of the `webops` GitHub group access to dashboards and internal metrics.
 We expose this endpoint via the `envoy/oidc` proxy that lives in its namespace and is managed in the cluster.

 ### How we'd do auth with GCP
 It's actually A LOT more simple and integrated with GCP.
-After creating an Google Cloud Endpoint we add a security definition to our API forcing users through our Auth0 setup.
+After creating a Google Cloud Endpoint we add a security definition to our API forcing users through our Auth0 setup.
 This all managed in Terraform.
-Auth0 has an interesting [document](https://auth0.com/docs/integrations/google-cloud-platform#add-security-definitions) and I followed this to get oauth via GitHub.
+Auth0 has an interesting [document](https://auth0.com/docs/integrations/google-cloud-platform#add-security-definitions) and I followed this to get OAuth via GitHub.

 ### Differences and ease of use
 Both recommended methods required the use of Auth0 to authenticate and auth against GitHub.
-GCP however has an integrated Identity-Aware-Proxy setting that allows you to manage all endpoints via the platform.
-AWS does not offer this so our current setup requires additional pods and services to proxy authentication.
+GCP, however, has an integrated Identity-Aware-Proxy setting that allows you to manage all endpoints via the platform.
+AWS does not offer this, so our current setup requires additional pods and services to proxy authentication.

+## logging and monitoring is done by ?
+There are multiple options in the monitoring and observability space.
+This section will cover the current moj Kubernetes monitoring implementation, GCP's "out of the box" monitoring and how they compare.

+### Current monitoring and logging setup
+The moj-cloud-platform utilises the Prometheus-operator from core-os.
+It does this via the Terraform automation in the cloud-platform-infrastructure repository.
+Prometheus-operator bootstraps cluster monitoring and alerting basics, for example, when the API server hits a threshold it will trigger an alarm and display on a Grafana dashboard.
+It offers a highly customisable Helm chart to configure essentials like Slack and PagerDuty integration.

+We also currently implement third-party solutions such as PagerDuty for our triggered alerting in high priority scenarios, and Pingdom for endpoint uptime monitoring.

+Logging in the moj-cloud-platform is done via a fluentd daemonset.
+This installs an agent on all nodes scraping metrics and storing them in an Elasticsearch cluster hosted in AWS.

+### Monitoring and logging on GCP/GKE
+Google Cloud Platform automatically implements Google Stackdriver, which enables a number of features including a debugger, alerting and uptime monitoring.
+Enabling these features in your GKE is simply a boolean switch in your configuration that defaults to true.

+Every GKE cluster also automatically installs and collects a basic set of metrics using Fluentd and provides you with a Stackdriver dashboard.
+It stores logs in Stackdrivers own log aggregation system.

+There is also a Kubernetes specific dashboard enabled as an alpha feature.
+This feature is only enabled in an 'alpha' cluster and is covered in this [Medium](https://medium.com/google-cloud/new-stackdriver-monitoring-for-kubernetes-part-1-a296fa164694) article.

+### Monitoring comparison
+As we've automated most of the monitoring in the current cluster setup, I'll use the state before automation, using the default Helm chart values and Kubernetes objects.

+#### Ease of installation
+By far, GCP offers an easier path to get from nothing to production ready monitoring.
+With a simple switch of a value logging and monitoring is enabled.
+Although fairly easy to implement Prometheus-operator via Helm, it still takes a bit of time to expose your endpoints and integrate with third party tools like Slack.

+#### Ease of use
+Both are fairly easy to use.
+I would argue that there is a steeper learning curve with Prometheus as it requires you to use `PromQL`, a functional expression language that lets the user select and aggregate time series data in real time.
+Stackdriver on the other hand is rather intuitive.